New design 2017;

 - This procedure works well for replanting small plants.

-- Just before pushing the tube into the garden soil, you can dip the open end of the replanting tube in water (about 10 cm, 4 inch).
-This also eases pushing in and unloading the plant.
+- Watering the plants and the garden soil before replanting and dipping the open end end of the replanting tube in water (about 10 cm, 4 inch) eases pushing in the soil and unloading the plant.